-Other users of the App will be able to see limited information such as your profile and contributions.
+Other users of the Apps may be able to see limited information such as your profile and contributions.
 Apart from the first and last name on your profile, we do not share your personal data with attendees.
-The only information that is visible to attendees is the information you decide to actively share on your profile or contribute to the App.
+The only information that is visible to attendees is the information you decide to actively share on your profile or contribute to the Apps.

 Legal Requirements and Law Enforcement

 We will share personal information where we have a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary to meet any applicable law, regulation, legal process or enforceable governmental request; detect, prevent, or otherwise address fraud, security or technical issues; or protect against harm to the rights, property or safety of DoubleDutch, our users or the public as required or permitted by law.